The America SCORES World Cup Commercial

 Soon, her students were more engaged in class, performing better academically, and being more active.
 By adding a service-learning element, Julie saw that her students developed confidence and learned that they could affect change in their community.
 Schools across D.C. took notice and the program expanded, becoming a national organization in 1999.

-America SCORES lives today in 12 cities: Boston, Chicago, Cleveland, Los Angeles, Milwaukee, New York, Portland (OR), San Francisco, Seattle, St. Louis, Vancouver, and Washington, D.C.
+America SCORES lives today in 11 cities: Boston, Chicago, Cleveland, Los Angeles, Milwaukee, New York, San Francisco, Seattle, St. Louis, Vancouver, and Washington, D.C.
 To date, America SCORES has touched the lives of more than 100,000 urban youth.

 Subscribe to our national newsletter